I walked with the urgency and excitement of an addict trying to get his fix.

 I write in Google Docs, take photos in Lightroom, and edit videos in Final Cut Pro.
 This experience is unmatched on any device other than a MacBook Pro.

 Creating, editing photos and videos, and coding applications is a pleasure as long as the laptop is convenient.
-I’m confident that as native Vision Pro apps become richer and enhanced, this experience will condense into a Bluetooth-connected keyboard and/or a very powerful mobile phone.
+I’m confident that as native Vision Pro apps become richer and enhanced, this experience will condense into a Bluetooth-connected keyboard and/or a very powerful phone.

 Her response was quick and cutting.